abernal30/mypweb/book/07-Rational-agent-theory.md

-Test and text based on Wooldridge (2012) with Arturo Bernal codes.
+The test in this chapter and some of the text is  based on Wooldridge (2012) with my own codes.

 ##   Shorts samples test of efficient markets hypothesis (EMH) for one asset